caesarfeta/JackAPP/README.md

 # JackAPP

 JackAPP is a JackSON AngularJS application starter-kit.
-It was designed to make building link-data web applications simple.
+It was designed to make building linked-data web applications simple.

 ## Features